 The final session of the Valdai Club’s Middle East conference, titled "The future of the Middle East: In search of a common dream", was attended by Ilyas Umakhanov, Deputy Chairperson of the Council of the Federation of the Federal Assembly of the Russian Federation, Amal Abou Zeid, Member of the Lebanese Parliament, Free Patriotic Movement, John Bell, Director of the Middle East and Mediterranean Programme, Toledo International Centre for Peace in Madrid, and Mustafa Barghouti, General Secretary of the Palestine National Initiative (PNI) party.

-Moderator of the 8th Session, Academic Director of the Valdai Discussion Club Fyodor Lukyanov said, that the world is entering a new period, where the ideology again becomes relevant.
+Moderator of the 8th Session, Research Director of the Valdai Discussion Club Fyodor Lukyanov said, that the world is entering a new period, where the ideology again becomes relevant.
 The world is tired of centrism and the "golden mean", "the only correct model", there is a search for new ideological approaches and concepts for harmonious and stable development of civilization.

 According to Ilyas Umakhanov, the desire to "find a dream" became a worldwide.
 He noted the unfortunate increase of distrust, conflicts, often turning into real wars, and expressed his conviction that to settle them and stabilize the situation are important not only to the governments, the official authorities of states, but also alternative centers of power.
 The "Export of democracy" policy has demonstrated its failure and led to a considerable number of problems in the Middle East.
 The basis of ideological and geopolitical platform of Middle Eastern countries, according to Umahanov, is the need to preserve the statehood, national identity and the joint fight against terrorism, as well as ensuring the proper functioning of state institutions.
 We must not forget the crucial role of the international community and the Arab League, as well as the conflict resolution mechanisms, proposed, in particular, by the Russian diplomacy.